SlatherOrg/slather/README.md

 This will enable the `Generate Test Coverage` and `Instrument Program Flow` flags for your project.

-To verify if you're ready to generate test coverage, run your test suite on your project, and then run:
+To verify you're ready to generate test coverage, run your test suite on your project, and then run:

 ```sh
 $ slather coverage -s path/to/project.xcodeproj